 Top 6 Questions to Ask Your Dermatologist at Your Next Appointment

-Are you making a resolution to see your dermatologist for regular visits this year?
+Are you seeing your dermatologist for regular skin care checks?
 Do a little prep work for your next appointment by jotting down a few key questions you want to be sure to ask your dermatologist to get the most out of your visit.
 Use this list to help get you started.

 1. Am I Performing Self Skin Exams the Right Way?